 The Ocean Observatory at the Bonne May Marine Station includes an underwater station for the observation of water properties and marine ecology.
 The station is operated by Memorial University and the Gros Morne Co-operating Association.

-In addition to the major and honours options in Physics, joint programs are offered in:
+In addition to the major, minor and honours options in physics, joint programs are offered in:

 - applied mathematics/physics (B.Sc. major and honours)